ihdavjar/CSL2050_Major_Project/Readme.md

 ## Result and Discussion
-Current problem is a clustering problem.
-Several clustering algorithms were imployed on PCA data and the original data and their outputs were compared.
-It was evident that PCA doesn't bring any notable changes to the clustering problem.
+Out of all the models implemented in this project, KNN gives the best performance with standardised data, as both F1 score and accuracy are at their maximum in that case.

-&rarr; [Report.pdf](https://github.com/ihdavjar/CSL2050_Minor_Project/blob/b9b0829c6594c0f99f119708bcacf8a74df04473/Report.pdf) contains detailed explaination of this project along with various visualisation.
+&rarr; [Report.pdf](https://github.com/ihdavjar/Prml_Major_Project/blob/8c564acfebcda30ea10f917a2200b6ea2abb9997/Report.pdf) contains detailed explaination of this project along with various visualisation.

-&rarr; [minor_project.ipynb](https://github.com/ihdavjar/CSL2050_Minor_Project/blob/b9b0829c6594c0f99f119708bcacf8a74df04473/minor_project.ipynb) contains the implementation of the above discussed clustering.
+&rarr; [major_project.ipynb](https://github.com/ihdavjar/Prml_Major_Project/blob/8c564acfebcda30ea10f917a2200b6ea2abb9997/major_project.ipynb) contains the implementation of the above discussed clustering.